Housing Elements

 Sign up to receive a weekly listing of housing elements received by HCD by clicking this link HCD Email Signup and selecting the box labeled “Housing Element Review Notification."

-To submit the housing element to HCD, local governments have two options:
+To submit a housing element to HCD, local governments have the following options:

-- Hard Copy Submittal – Please send one hard copy of the housing element to HCD with a cover letter indicating if the element is a draft or adopted element.
+- Hard Copy Submittal – Jurisdictions have the option to send one hard copy of the housing element to HCD with a cover letter indicating if the element is a draft or adopted element.
 Please also include an electronic version (USB Flash drive) with the submittal.

-- Email Submittal – Send the housing element to HousingElements@hcd.ca.gov with a cover letter indicating if the element is a draft or adopted element.
+- Email Submittal – Jurisdictions may still send a housing element to HousingElements@hcd.ca.gov with a cover letter indicating if the element is a draft or adopted element.
 Please mail a subsequent hard copy for the files.
-Please note, some elements will be too large to be received through the email system.
+Please note, some elements may be too large to be received through the email system.
 Please ensure your element was received by the system.
 HCD has limited capacity to receive elements through Google Docs or other similar download links.
 Elements that are too large will be required to be mailed.

 The housing element will be logged for review on the business date received.
 Housing elements received after business hours will be logged for review on the next business day.